 Environmental Surveys, Monitoring Tools, and Resources

 - In order to promote the collaborative development of complementary models and compatible databases for offshore wildlife surveys, the Wind Program hosted a workshop focused on efforts to establish and predict marine mammal, seabird, and sea turtle abundance, density, and distributions extending from the shoreline to the edge of the Exclusive Economic Zone between Nantucket Sound, Massachusetts and Cape Hatteras, North Carolina.
-The Mid-Atlantic Marine Wildlife Workshop report summarizes the meeting sessions, and related appendices detail the meeting agenda, participants, participant survey and modeling efforts, presentations, and references.
+The Mid-Atlantic Marine Wildlife Workshop report and related appendices provide detailed information on the meeting sessions.

 - As part of an international collaboration with the International Energy Agency, the Energy Department and Pacific Northwest National Laboratory developed Tethys, a database that catalogs results of environmental monitoring and research efforts on ocean energy development worldwide, including offshore wind.
 The database will help industry regulators and energy project developers deploy sustainable ocean energy projects in an environmentally responsible manner.

 - Building on a pilot study of acoustic bat and marine radar surveys funded by the Department of the Interior, the Energy Department has provided Stantec with additional funding to expand their study of the migratory patterns of birds and bats to include proposed locations of offshore wind farms.
 These data will inform future siting, permitting, mitigation, and operational decisions for offshore wind development.